 On Thursdays during term-time, 'First Friends' meet at Castle Street Methodist Church, between 10.00 a.m. and 12 noon.
 Children from babies to pre-school age are welcome.
 Activities include arts and crafts, toys, stories and music. £1 for one child and £2 for a family of two or more children.
 For more details, please contact Denise Miller using the contact form or just turn up on the day.

 On Friday mornings in St Luke’s Church from 9.30 am to 11.30 am, Little Acorns, a group for mothers/carers with babies and toddlers, meets throughout the year.
 Everyone with young children is welcome to come along.
-There is, as you can imagine, much discussion about child development and the problems of raising children.
-Tea, coffee, squash, biscuits and fruit are available throughout the sessions.
-It is an informal group, with toys and activities for the children.
+There is, as you can imagine, much informal discussion about child development and the problems of raising children.
+Tea, coffee, squash, biscuits and fruit are available throughout the sessions, with toys and activities for the children.
 At the end, everyone gathers together to sing simple songs and rhymes.
 There is no charge for Little Acorns.

 On Fridays during term-time, at St Luke’s School, from 2.15 pm to 3.15 pm Old and Young Together takes place.
 Small groups of children take it in turns to join older members of the community in the Staff Room for conversation, games, a drink and a biscuit.
 Both age groups appear to enjoy themselves!